tunamaguro/messagepack-rs/crates/messagepack-serde/README.md

     If you want this crate with `std::io::Read` or `std::io::Write`, please add feature `std` and use `messagepack_serde::from_reader` or `messagepack_serde::to_writer`.

-- Flexible Numeric Serialization and Deserialization
+- Flexible Numeric Serialization
     - Provides multiple numeric encoding strategies:
         - `Exact`: Encodes numeric types exactly as provided without minimization.
 This is default.
         - `Lossless Minimization`: Minimizes numeric type size during serialization without any loss of information (e.g., encoding 1_u16 as positive fixint).
         - `Aggressive Minimization`: Aggressively minimizes numeric values, including converting floats with integer values into integers for the most compact representation.
-    - Provides flexible numeric decoding strategies:
-        - `Exact`: Decodes numeric types exactly matching the encoding format.
-This is default.
-        - `Lenient`: Allows decoding numeric types flexibly, converting between numeric formats where possible without precision loss.
-        - `Aggressive Lenient`: Aggressively decodes numeric values, interpreting floats with zero fractional parts as integers for a compact representation.
+    - If you want deserialize any numeric value, please use `messagepack_serde::value::Number`.

+- `ext` format support

 ## License